asomov/rabbitmq-server-dev/README.md

 ## Overview

-This is a development environment of RabbitMQ server
+This is a development environment of RabbitMQ

 ## License